-When a patient first goes on the ketogenic diet, it requires their doctor referring a dietitian.
+When a patient first goes on the ketogenic diet, their doctor refers the patient to a dietitian.
 The dietitian calculates the ketogenic formula for the patient, accounting for their height, weight, level of physical activity, medications and/or supplements and so forth.
-Each morsel is either restricted, monitored, and measured to the milligram.
+Each morsel is either restricted or monitored, and measured to the milligram.

 Unless you can claim these measures, you’re not eating the ketogenic diet.
 Because this high fat, low carb diet is a wing and a prayer for families.
 Not a chicken wing, hold the sauce.

 We need to stop taking diets meant for chronic diseases and assigning them cutesy names just because we want thinner thighs and flat stomachs.
-Because these aren’t fad diets.
+Because, in reality, these aren’t fad diets.
 They’re not even diets.
 They’re a treatment.